panda-roux-dev/MoonGem/README.md

 All of the MoonGem-defined functionality is contained within a table called `mg`.

+### Pre-Request

+These methods are only accessible from pre-request scripts.

+- `mg.set_path(<new-path>)
+    - Sets the value of the incoming request path, overriding the initial value
+    - This can be useful for implementing virtual directories and other URL-reinterpretation features
+- `mg.interrupt()`
+    - Instructs MoonGem to bypass the rest of the requet-handling pipeline and use the current response state
+    - Unless otherwise set, the default response status code will be 20 (OK)

 ### Body

 These methods modify the body of the Gemini page.